adityajai25/driver-drowsiness-detection/README.md

 # driver-drowsiness-detection

-<h2> A system which alarms the driver as soon as it detects that the driver is becoming drowsy to prevent any accident. </h2>
+<p> A system which alarms the driver as soon as it detects that the driver is becoming drowsy to prevent any accident. </p>

 # Quick Start 🚀